RafiKurlansik/daiwt-mlops/README.md

 # MLOps on the Databricks Lakehouse
 #### Unifying DataOps, ModelOps, and DevOps

 This repo demonstrates an end-to-end MLOps workflow on Databricks that follows the __deploy code__ reference architecture discussed in the [Big Book of MLOps](https://bit.ly/big-book-of-mlops) and at [Data & AI Summit 2022](https://www.youtube.com/watch?v=JApPzAnbfPI).

+**Since the release of this repo, Databricks has built a official MLOps template, currently in private preview.
+If you would like to express interest and enroll in a private preview version of this template, please complete this [questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSfHXCmkbsEURjQQvtUGObgh2D5q1eD4YRHnUxZ0M4Hu0W63WA/viewform).**

+___
 The feature engineering, training, deployment and inference pipelines are deployed as a [Databricks Workflow](https://docs.databricks.com/data-engineering/jobs/jobs.html) using [`dbx`](https://dbx.readthedocs.io/en/latest/index.html) by Databricks Labs.
 GitHub Actions are used to orchestrate the movement of code from the development environment, to staging, and finally to production.
 This project can be configured to use a single Databricks workspace for all three environments, or multiple workspaces.

 This project can be run as a pure Python package, or as notebooks.
 The current configuration is to deploy Databricks Workflows that run notebooks, but if you want to deploy Python wheels please see [Niall Turbitt's original repo](https://github.com/niall-turbitt/e2e-mlops).
 If you are curious about the structure of the codebase, please watch the demo portion of the [recording from DAIS](https://www.youtube.com/watch?v=JApPzAnbfPI).